nalmadi/nalmadi.github.io/_posts/2023-12-02-student-interview-Nafis.md

 tags: [Interview, student]
 image: Group.jpg
 ---
-Photo by professor Amanda Stent during a visit to the Roux Institute of Northeastern University during SureStart
+Photo by professor Amanda Stent (Director of The Davis Institute for Artificial Intelligence) during a visit to the Roux Institute of Northeastern University during SureStart.

 This post is part of a spotlight series highlighting the work of exceptional students and alumni.
 The series aims to facilitate knowledge sharing on topics such as internships, jobs, entrepreneurship, and graduate school.

 Today, I have the pleasure of talking to Nafis Saadiq Bhuiyan '26, who will tell us about his recent experience as a participants at SureStart.
-SureStart is a summer program that teaches real-world skills to students interested in AI, the program is hosted at Colby college by the Davis Institute for Artificial Intelligence and Halloran Lab for Entrepreneurship.
+SureStart is a summer program that teaches real-world skills to students interested in AI, the program is hosted at Colby college by The Davis Institute for Artificial Intelligence and Halloran Lab for Entrepreneurship.

 **Naser: Can you start by giving us a brief overview of SureStart?**